near/docs/docs/validator/delegation.md

 true
 ```
 Where <LOCKUP_ID> is `meerkat.stakewars.testnet`; <AMOUNT> is `65000000000000000000000000` (the total available, minus 35 $near as the minimum balance); and <OWNER_ID> is `meerkat.testnet`.
-The `true` statement at the end of the output means that the transaction was successful.
+The `true` statement at the end means the transaction was successful.

 <blockquote class="warning">
     <strong>heads up</strong><br><br>
-    The example above set the pre-paid gas to 200000000000000 Yocto, as near-cli default allocation was insufficient.
+    The example above set the pre-paid gas to 200000000000000 Yocto, as near-cli default allocation was too low.
 </blockquote>

 #### 3. Measure the rewards
 NEAR Protocol automatically re-stakes your rewards.
-You need to manually check the balance and unstake the rewards if you want to have them available in your wallet.
+You need to manually check the balance to know the total amount.

-The first step is to use the use the call method `refresh_staking_pool_balance` to check your balance in the staking pool:
+Use the use the call method `refresh_staking_pool_balance` to check your new balance:
 ```
 near call <LOCK_ID> refresh_staking_pool_balance '' --accountId <OWNER_ID>
 ```